LEP Major Projects

 In addition it will support an increase in both private and public sector investment in research and development by stimulating businesses investment in R&D to bring it closer to the LEP average.

-- Building is fully open and operational including hosting its first events.
+- Building is fully open and operational.

 - Business tenants and co-workers have taken occupancy.